Modern Architecture

 You’ll also see stories here about buildings and landscapes from the recent past -- a moving window encompassing places constructed or designed in the past 50 years.
 Because federal, state, and local preservation programs typically exclude properties less than 50 years old from historic designation programs and review processes, many historically and culturally significant properties are left vulnerable to demolition, neglect, and other threats.

 Fortunately, places both from the Modernist era and the recent past still have tremendous power to inspire, which is why we at the National Trust are using all the tools at our disposal -- from our network of historic sites to our 11 Most Endangered List to our National Treasures portfolio -- to raise awareness and support.
-(Even our headquarters reflects our commitment -- you can find us in the famed Watergate complex, a masterwork of Italian Modernist Luigi Moretti.)
 Read on to learn more about these inventive and meaningful places.

 Modern Architecture Stories